Agenda

 • Krystell Santamaria, IFRC

-The Loss and Damage Fund: key developments and opportunities for anticipatory action
+The Loss and Damage Fund and the Global Shield: key developments and opportunities

 Presentations or panel